deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "I'm heading inside."
 Allison said.
 "Kirk wanted the airlock seals tested and he can't open the hatch himself."

 Julian snorted.
-"Fucking class five species…" he teased, and grabbed her round the waist for a quick, romantic kiss.
+"Fucking class five species..." he teased, and grabbed her round the waist for a quick, romantic kiss.

 When it was done, Xiù was awkwardly looking at anything *other* than him or Allison..

 "So, how do we get up top?" she asked as Allison slipped away and jogged off in the direction of the larboard airlock.
 Julian just turned and folded his arms, smiling faintly as he stood below the rungs recessed into the side of the ship until she noticed them.

-"…Oh."
+"...Oh."

 It was an easy climb in Aru's modest gravity, but Julian had never exactly been thrilled by heights. *Sanctuary* was classified as a modestly-sized luxury yacht, but that still translated to being forty meters above the ground at the top, buffeted by the eddies that were bouncing back and forth between the two sandstorms like a puppy unable to choose between two tennis balls.